mantisMolloy/roster/README.md

 # roster
 Spring-Boot example using fully secured HATEOS endpoints.
+This is a basic app used a reference for controller security.